Claiming R&D Tax Credits – Where to start?

 As an example, imagine a project to create a new ‘business card holder’.

-Any project that sets out to develop a business card holder out of plastic or aluminium instead of stainless steel would not qualify as R&D spend on development.
+Any project that sets out to develop a business card holder out of plastic or aluminium instead of stainless steel would not qualify as R&D spending on development.

 However, if you are developing a completely new type of business card holder which: